Sikrikim: Rivalry with the Gerrer Hasidim

 The Or HaChaim Center belongs to a chain of stores partly owned by Yaakov Bibla and Yaakov Litzman, both Gerrer Hasidim, with whom the Sikrikim have an ongoing rivalry in Jerusalem.
 Gerrer Hasidim from the Batei Warsaw neighborhood near Meah Shearim reported widespread harassment that had almost escalated into a street war, with people from Ger attacking Sikrikim out of vengeance.
 The underlying issue seemed to be the large involvement and support that the Ger give to the state and government of Israel.

 Response

 The group has been denounced by several members of the Knesset, including National Union Knesset Member Yaakov Katz, who called them "terrorists".
 When asked to comment or condemn them, Ramat Beit Shemesh Haredi rabbi Chaim Malinowitz refused, saying that by issuing a public condemnation it would make it look as if they are connected, when "No man in his sane mind wouldn't condemn this, just like you wouldn't ask me to condemn Madoff".

-The group and its supporters were criticised by a number of Israeli politicians for using Holocaust symbolism (including yellow badges and Concentration Camp uniforms) to call attention to what they call the exclusion of Haredim from Israeli society.
+The group and its supporters were criticised by a number of Israeli politicians for using Holocaust symbolism (including yellow badges and concentration camp uniforms) to call attention to what they call the exclusion of Haredim from Israeli society.

 Shas' spiritual leader Ovadia Yosef criticised the Sikrikim, saying that they "discredit the Torah".

-Edah HaChareidis, which has been accused by anti-Haredi activists of supporting the Sikarikim, routinely condemn them over their activities.